Composer | Pianist | Violinist | Vocalist | Educator

 Kendrah has performed with her trio or quartet at countless jazz venues including the Kimmel Center for Performing Arts, The Philadelphia Clef Club, The International House, The Museum of the American Revolution, The Philadelphia Art Museum, The Mandel Theater, Venice Island Performing Arts Center, The Cape May Jazz Festival, The Lancaster Avenue Jazz Festival, The Ardmore Jazz Festival, The Turn Up the Love Festival, Chris’ Jazz Cafe, the Community Education Center and abroad.
 Kendrah, from June to August 2011 went on an Ethnodoxolgy missions trip to England, France, Germany and Belgium with a team of 10 other musicians developing culturally relevant worship music in addition to performing through northern France in various churches and performance venues.

 Kendrah recently released her first feature solo album, “Faith Walk” in December 2020.
 This album will feature all new original compositions and arrangements by Kendrah performed with her quartet.
 Featured artists include: Nimrod Speaks, Jeff Scull, Justin Sekelewski, Darryl Jackson, Gusten Rudolph, and V. Shayne Frederick.
 This album is sure to excite listeners.
 The single and video for, "The Negro Spirituals" was released October 2, 2020.
 CLICK HERE TO PURCHASE THE ALBUM.

 Education is also an integral part of Kendrah’s life which is why in 2013, Kendrah received her Masters degree in Elementary Education from Drexel University.
-She taught 1st, 2nd, and 4th grades for the Norristown Area School District, is currently teaching 3rd grade for the Hatboro-Horsham School District and has also taught in Fall 2019 at the University of Pennsylvania the course, “The History of Jazz”.
-She has also be taught various masterclasses at multiple universities.
+She taught 1st, 2nd, and 4th grades for the Norristown Area School District and is currently teaching 3rd grade for the Hatboro-Horsham School District.
+Kendrah also taught at the University of Pennsylvania the course, “The History of Jazz” as an adjunct professor.
+She also teaches various masterclasses at various universities.